 Traveling if you’re not up-to-date with your COVID-19 vaccinations

 The CDC recommends you are up-to-date with your COVID-19 vaccinations before traveling.
 If you do travel, take precautions to protect yourself and others: wear a mask, physical distance, wash your hands often, and try to avoid touching things other people touch.
 Bring hand sanitizer and disposable wipes with you in case you do not have soap and water to wash your hands.

 - When you travel, you may want to use a disposable tissue or napkin to touch things like handrails, door handles, elevator buttons, etc.

 - Try to use vendors and accommodations (hotels, restaurants, etc.) that take steps to prevent the spread of COVID-19 in their business.

-If you are outside the U.S., and get sick, call a doctor or overseas medical assistance company to help you find the right healthcare provider in that country.
+- If you get sick when you are traveling and need medical advice, you should call a doctor right away.
+If you get sick when you are outside of the United States, call a doctor or overseas medical assistance company to help you find the right healthcare provider in that country.
 A U.S. consular officer can help find healthcare services.
-However, U.S. embassies, consulates, and military facilities do not have the legal authority, capability, or resources to evacuate or give medicines, vaccines, or medical care to private U.S. citizens overseas.
+However, U.S. embassies, consulates, and military facilities do not have the legal authority, capability, or resources to evacuate people from the country, or give medicines, vaccines, or medical care to private U.S. citizens overseas.

-More information on travel can be found on our Frequently asked questions page: https://coronavirus.utah.gov/faq/
+More information on travel can be found on our Frequently Asked Questions page: https://coronavirus.utah.gov/faq/